•

 Image Manipulation:

-When deliberate action is taken to inappropriately manipulate or fabricate an image, it constitutes a serious form of misconduct aimed at deceiving others and undermining the integrity of scholarly records, leading to widespread and long-lasting consequences.
-The journal requires that all images included in manuscripts be accurate and devoid of manipulation.
-Alterations to specific features within an image, such as enhancement, obscuration, movement, removal, or introduction, must be clearly disclosed.
-Adjustments to brightness, contrast, or color balance are permissible as long as they do not obscure, eliminate, or misrepresent the original information.
-Combining images from different sections of gels, western blots, or microscope images must be clearly indicated in the figure arrangement or legend.
-Failure to produce the original, unedited images upon request may result in the rejection or retraction of the manuscript or paper.
+When images are intentionally altered or fabricated, this constitutes a serious breach of conduct that seeks to deceive others and undermine the credibility of scientific records.
+This can have far-reaching and long-lasting effects.
+The journal requires that all images included in manuscripts be accurate and unaltered.
+Any modifications to images, such as enhancements, obfuscations, movements, deletions, or additions, must be clearly disclosed.
+Adjustments to brightness, contrast, or color balance are permitted as long as they do not obscure or eliminate the original information.
+Combining images from different sources, such as gels, western blots, or microscope images, must be clearly indicated in the figure caption or legend.
+Failure to provide the original, unedited images upon request may result in the rejection or withdrawal of the manuscript.

 { top }